 Best brew pub: Peru is having a beer moment with lots and lots of quality craft brews across the country.
 Cervezeria del Valle in the Sacred Valley is a relatively young operating but is already one of the country’s most awarded and most ambitious breweries.
 Big bonus: they have a simple and inviting brew pub next to a river where beers are poured, food is cooked, and good music is played.

 Best bar on a budget: Jose Francisco Neto (whose business card awesomely says “Barman Neto”) opened Boteco Paramount in 2016 on the edge of the Pinieros neighborhood in São Paulo, Brazil.
-His idea was to make high quality, handcrafted cocktails at a fraction of the cost most city bars charge.
+His idea was to make high-quality, handcrafted cocktails at a fraction of the cost most city bars charge.
 He has accomplished just that.
-In his tiny, basic bar (it still looks pretty much like the simple tienda it no doubt previously was) you can get a classic caprinha for R$10 (about US$3) or splurge and get an artisenal caprinha, made with fresh chili peppers or muddled tangerine, for example, for R$14 (about US$4.30).
+In his tiny, basic bar (it still looks pretty much like the simple tienda it no doubt previously was) you can get a classic caipirinha for R$10 (about US$3) or splurge and get an artisanal caipirinha, made with fresh chili peppers or muddled tangerine, for example, for R$14 (about US$4.30).
 All the standard cocktails are also on offer at similarly bargain prices.
 Whatever you order, enjoy while listening to Jose’s eclectic playlist (Paula Abdul, Led Zeppelin, Kate Bush).
 If you’re lucky, Jose’s daughter Beatriz will be around drawing pictures and generally being adorable.

-Best pizza: At Bassano Italian Pizzeria in Huanchaco, a small beach town in Northern Peru, they make pizza in a wood-fired oven and it shows.
+Best pizza: At Bassano Italian Pizzeria in the small beach town of Huanchaco in Northern Peru, they make pizza in a wood-fired oven and it shows.
 The thin crust is crunchy and chewy with just enough salt and wood char.
 A wide range of toppings are offered including cherry tomatoes and arugula the owners grow themselves.
-Prices are reasonable too–from PEN25 to PEN38 or about US$7.50 to US$11 (depending on toppings) for a large, 14” pie that yields eights slices.
+Prices are reasonable too–from PEN25 to PEN38 or about US$7.50 to US$11 (depending on toppings) for a large, 14” pie that yields eight slices.
 Personal size pizzas are also available.
 Plus it’s BYOB.
 Hours are unpredictable, so send a message through the pizzeria’s Facebook page before arriving.

 Best unexpected star: We did not expect to find remarkable food in Saraguro, Ecuador a small remote town an hour from Loja.
 Then we walked into Shamuico Espai Gastronomic run by local chef Samuel Ortega.
 Ortega moved to Spain with his family when he was 12 and honed his kitchen skills in Europe including time working at Il Bulli.